ebabel-eu/openai-quickstart-node/README.md

 ## todo
 - [ ] Change the UX to look more like a continuous chat where the user sees his questions and the AI answers.
+- [ ] Integrate this code with ebabel.eu
+- [ ] Work out how to host this on AWS: https://aws.amazon.com/blogs/mobile/amplify-next-js-13/